This article discusses Cyprus citizenship by descent (CBD), its eligibility criteria, benefits, and how to acquire it in 2023.

 For context, there are primarily two ethnic groups in Cyprus – Greek Cypriots (majority) and Turkish Cypriots (minority).

 Cyprus gained independence in 1960, officially becoming the Republic of Cyprus.
 In 1975, Turkey established a Turkish Cypriot state on the northern part of the island.
-The de facto state declared independence in 1983 and named itself the Turkish Republic of Northern Cyprus (TRNC).

 The Cyprus citizenship law applies to the entire island of Cyprus, including Northern Cyprus.
-However, the dynamic between the two countries and ethnicities can potentially create issues for Turkish Cypriots while acquiring Cypriot citizenship.
+However, the dynamic between the two countries and ethnicities can potentially create issues for Turkish Cypriots acquiring Cypriot citizenship.

 The eligibility criteria for acquiring Cyprus citizenship by descent may be simple enough, but you must submit the application form that is most relevant to your situation.